fbpx

 Exclusions

-• International Airfare
+• Domestic Airfare

 • Items of personal nature such as bar bills, alcoholic beverages, laundry, telephone calls, extra mileage, personal gratuities as tips to guide, porters, drivers etc